marieooq/jquery/README.md

 # jquery
-lesson of jQuery on freeCodeCamp
+Lessons of jQuery on freeCodeCamp